bojan88/highlander-react-hoc/README.md

 Higher order component that allows only one component of the same type to be rendered.

+**Note** this doesn't work with `React.StrictMode`.
+Highlander HOC needs application wide tracking of wrapped components and therefore it's not a pure component.

 ## Use cases

 1. Fire some side effects, and prevent repetition if you have multiple instances of the same component.
 Example: